Blessed be God.

 In 2006, after moving to Denver I observed many individual husbands and fathers seeking to grow further in their lives of faith.
 While they were capable of spiritual friendship and fraternity, the men lacked resources and opportunities to share prayer and fellowship with other men.

 I created Patriarch in 2007 to provide that opportunity for spiritual fraternity for a small group of dads.
 Patriarch was piloted a few more times before becoming an established weekly Men’s Group in 2009.
-Since 2009, Patriarch Men’s Groups have been established in Minnesota, California, Illinois, Tennessee, Nebraska, Texas, Florida and Canada as well as six additional groups in Colorado.
-In addition to weekly Men’s Groups, an annual Patriarch Men’s Weekend Retreat has been hosted in Colorado, Nebraska, Tennessee, Florida and Minnesota.
+Since 2009, Patriarch Men’s Groups have been established in Minnesota, California, Illinois, Tennessee, Nebraska, Texas, Florida, Georgia, Indiana and Canada as well as nine additional groups in Colorado.
+In addition to weekly Men’s Groups, an annual Patriarch Men’s Weekend Retreat has been hosted in Colorado, Nebraska, Tennessee, Florida and Minnesota and an annual Men's Spiritual Exercises Weekend is hosted annually in Colorado.

 I have been happy to see the fruits that grow out of Patriarch Men’s Groups.
 It is a great joy to see these men become stronger, more devoted, more prayerful, and more confident husbands and fathers.
 As men enter into the scripture and learn new ways to pray and incorporate the word of God into their families’ daily lives, wonderful fruitfulness is quickly evident.